kubernetes-sigs/cli-utils/README.md

 The current implementation of `kubectl apply --prune` uses labels to identify the set of previously applied objects in the prune set calculation.
 But the use of labels has significant downsides.
-The current `kubectl apply --prune` implemenation is alpha, and it is improbable that it will graduate to beta. `cli-utils` attempts to address the current `kubectl apply --prune` deficiencies by storing the set of previously applied objects in an **inventory** object which is applied to the cluster.
-The reference implimentation uses a `ConfigMap` as an **inventory** object, and references to the applied objects are stored in the `data` section of the `ConfigMap`.
+The current `kubectl apply --prune` implementation is alpha, and it is improbable that it will graduate to beta. `cli-utils` attempts to address the current `kubectl apply --prune` deficiencies by storing the set of previously applied objects in an **inventory** object which is applied to the cluster.
+The reference implementation uses a `ConfigMap` as an **inventory** object, and references to the applied objects are stored in the `data` section of the `ConfigMap`.

 The following example illustrates a `ConfigMap` resource used as an inventory object: